ianisms/SmartThings.NETCoreWebHookSDK/docs/details.md

 ## DI

 This SDK utilizes ```Microsoft.Extensions.DependencyInjection``` for DI as it makes for seamless integration for ASP NET Core and Azure Functions .NET Core apps.
-If you favor a different DI library, I welcome you to create a port.

 ## CryptoUtilsConfig